 Spring

-While average temperatures in Seattle are still fairly cool in March (53°F / 12ºC), by May, they’ve warmed up significantly.
-Days are sunny and bright with blue skies and day temperatures hang around 65°F (18ºC).
+While we still feel average temperatures in Seattle are fairly cool in March at just 53°F (12°C), by May, they’ve warmed up significantly.
+After the winter month, we love to see the days get sunny and bright with blue skies, as daytime temperatures start to hang around 65°F (18°C).

-Spring is the perfect time to enjoy sightseeing and go hiking in nearby national parks.
-Nights are still quite cool with the odd drizzle, but it’s nothing that a warm jacket and an umbrella can’t cure!
+If you ask us, spring is the perfect time to enjoy sightseeing and go hiking in nearby national parks!
+We must warn you, though: Nights are still quite cool with the odd drizzle.
+But that’s nothing that a warm jacket and an umbrella can’t cure!

 Summer

 Ahh… summer in Seattle!
-With great weather, outdoor activities galore, and festivals almost every weekend, summer is definitely the best time of the year to visit Seattle.
-June through September sees the city come alive as temperatures warm up, days get longer, and skies are cloudless and blue.
+With great weather, outdoor activities galore, and festivals almost every weekend, summer is definitely our favorite time of the year to visit Seattle.
+We love to see the city come alive in June through September as temperatures warm up, days get longer, and skies are cloudless and blue.

-With the longest days falling in June – you’re looking at 12 hours of sunshine! – this is a great time for outdoor fun.
-You can hike, bike, and explore Seattle to your heart’s content.
-It’s also not as busy as in July, so you’ll still get a table at the restaurants and find a spot on the beach.
+With the longest days falling in June, you’re looking at 12 hours of sunshine!
+Of course, this is a great time for outdoor fun.
+We dig the chance to hike, bike, and explore Seattle to your heart’s content.
+June is also not as busy as in July, so you’ll still get a table at the restaurants and find a spot on the beach.
+(Like at Alki Beach, one of our favorite seaside spots in the Pacific Northwest!)

-The crowds arrive in July and August, and the city heaves.
-Day temperatures are a balmy 77°F (25°C), and the beaches and mountain trails are busy.
+The crowds arrive in July and August, and the city heaves with tourists.
+Daytime temperatures push up to a balmy 77°F (25°C), and the beaches and mountain trails get busy.
 There are festivals and parades every week, and restaurants are fully booked.

-If you’re planning to travel during the high season in summer, be sure to book your accommodation well in advance and expect to pay premium prices.
-It’s best to reserve a table at busy restaurants, too, to avoid disappointment.
+If you’re planning to travel during the high season in summer, we’d recommend booking your accommodation well in advance.
+Expect to pay premium prices.
+We’d also suggest reserving a table at busy restaurants, too, to avoid disappointment.

 By September, the crowds have left, and the weather is beginning to cool down.
-This is a great time to travel to Seattle as it’s less frenetic with fewer tourists, and the weather is still quite pleasant, with average temperatures around 72°F (22°C).
+Even though summer is great, we also like to travel to Seattle at this time of year.
+It’s less frenetic with fewer tourists, and we still find weather is quite pleasant, with average temperatures around 72°F (22°C).

 Fall

-If you want to see the most spectacular fall foliage show, head to Seattle in October.
-Mount Rainer and the trees in the parks and national reserves burst into golden hues, and it’s quite the sight to behold!
+If you want to see the most spectacular fall foliage show, we’d recommend heading to Seattle in October.
+Mount Rainier and the trees in the parks and national reserves burst into golden hues—and it’s quite the sight to behold!
+(It’s one of the most beautiful cities we’ve seen on the West Coast in fall.)

 Winter

-While the wetter weather drives tourism down, there are still plenty of fun things to do in Seattle.
-Explore the many amazing Seattle museums and galleries, hit the restaurants, and dive into the live music scene.
-The rain certainly doesn’t stop grunge: You’ll find plenty of concerts and gigs happening around town.
+While the wetter weather drives tourism down, we can still find plenty of fun things to do in Seattle.
+We’d recommend using this “bad weather break” as an opportunity to explore the many amazing Seattle museums & galleries, hit up the restaurants, and dive into the live music scene.
+The rain certainly doesn’t stop grunge: We’ll still find plenty of concerts and gigs happening around town during winter.

 January

-In January, Seattle’s rainy season is in full swing.
+In January, we still find Seattle’s rainy season in full swing.
 Precipitation is high, the air is damp and cold, and rain threatens every moment.
-Temperatures are cold but not quite cold enough for snow.
+Temperatures are cold but often not quite cold enough for snow.

 Days see average temps of 43°F (6°C), while nights are a chilly 38°F (3°C).
 The sun barely appears during January, with just 2.5 hours of sunshine a day.